 PHOENIX -- The Latest on a woman in a vegetative state at a Phoenix care facility who recently gave birth (all times local):

-An attorney for the woman's family says the baby boy will be well cared for.
+Micheaels says the boy was born into a loving family and will be well cared for.

 Phoenix police are pursuing DNA samples from every male employee at a private care facility where a patient in a vegetative state recently gave birth.